Skip Ribbon Commands

 • minimise the time lag between classes when delivering the same school-based assessment across several discrete classes.
 If this is not possible, the assessment task should be suitably modified for each class

-• make sure that tasks are not recycled from one academic year to another to prevent student use of other student work from previous academic years, including previous tasks that were not returned to students
+• make sure that tasks are not recycled from one academic year to another, to prevent student use of other student work from previous academic years, including previous assessed tasks that were not returned to students

-• suitably modify commercially produced materials and publicly available materials to make sure the school can authenticate student work.
+• suitably modify commercially produced materials and publicly available materials to ensure the school can authenticate student work

-For all units in the VCE, schools must inform each student in writing at the beginning of each VCE unit of the following:
+For all VCE units, schools must inform each student in writing at the beginning of each VCE unit of the following:

 • all work they need to complete for school-based assessment for the assessment of levels of achievement and the conditions under which the school-based assessment is to be completed